mikiw/DexProtocol/README.md

 - ERC-20 Tokens
 - ERC-1155 Multi Tokens
 - ERC-721 NFTs
-- ERC-1271 off-chain
+- ERC-1271 off-chain signature validation assets
 - All backward compatible tokens like ERC-621 and more

-For now, it's enough, in the future new standards will be added according to Wyvern DAO.
+For now, it's enough but in the future new standards will be added according to Wyvern DAO.
 Also all predicates in Wyvern are arbitrary and they can be any asset or combination of assets.
 Just try to swap AAPL and GOOGL from Nasdaq for VISA on NYSE, good luck with that!

 So how it works?